UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/mvvm-6.md

     </ContentPage.Resources>
 ```

 A `ContentPage` has dictionary of key-value pairs for holding many types of objects referenced in the XAML code.
 Here the key is "ColorConv" and the associated value is an instance of `ColorConv` (from the cross platform project).
-We can now obtain a refernce to this object using the key (as we will see below).
+We can now obtain a reference to this object using the key (as we will see below).

 ### Setting the Bindings
-Firt the label used to display the current saying:
+First the label used to display the current saying:

 ```XAML
      <Label x:Name="MessageLabel"